 - If you are enrolled in two or more degree programmes subject to the statutory tuition fees, you will always pay the full-time tuition fee, regardless of the programme type.
-You must start the second (or subsequent) degree programme before completing your first degree programme and the enrolment for your second (or subsequent) degree programme may not be interrupted. - If you pay the statutory tuition fees for your first degree programme based on the exception rule (see Article 1.15 in the CSA guide), you must pay the institutional tuition fees for the second (or any subsequent) degree programme. - If you are studying at Inholland University of Applied Sciences and are paying the institutional tuition fees, and if you intend to pursue a second programme to which the institutional tuition fees apply, you will pay 50% of the current institutional tuition fees for your second programme.
+If you complete your first degree programme, you may complete your second (or subsequent) degree programme at the statutory rate, provided you started this second programme before completing your first programme and the enrolment for your second (or subsequent) programme has not been interrupted. - If you pay the statutory tuition fees for your first degree programme based on the exception rule (see Article 1.15 in the CSA guide), you must pay the institutional tuition fees for the second (or any subsequent) degree programme. - If you are studying at Inholland University of Applied Sciences and are paying the institutional tuition fees, and if you intend to pursue a second programme to which the institutional tuition fees apply, you will pay 50% of the current institutional tuition fees for your second programme.

-If you enrol in a second degree programme at another educational institution, you must submit the receipt of payment from Inholland to the second institution.
+If you enrol in a second degree programme at another educational institution and you pay the statutory tuition fees, you must submit the receipt of payment from Inholland to the second institution.
 The next steps in the procedure are the same.
-You can request proof of payment via Studielink or, if that is not possible, via the CSA.
+You can request proof of payment via Studielink or, if that is not possible, via the Central Student Administration.